EASY DIY Steps, Video, and Helpful Tips to waterproof a plywood deck with Liquid Rubber Deck Coating. Works for balcony waterproofing too!

 - What If It Rains On Liquid Rubber Deck Coating Before It Dries?

-If any of the written steps are confusing, watch this video to see the steps to apply Liquid Rubber.
+If any of the written steps below are confusing, watch this video to see the easy steps for applying Liquid Rubber deck coating.

 How Much Liquid Rubber Deck Coating Do You Need?